PRIMO: Private Regression in Multiple Outcomes: Improved Algorithms for Large

-The discussion in the previous section shows that when $n > d > l$, the complexity of Algorithm~\ref{alg:reusecov_emp} is $O(nd^2)$ or the cost of forming the covariance matrix.
-In this section we show how sub-sampling $s < n$ points can improve this to $O(sd^2)$ by giving an analysis of sub-sampled SSP.
-The key ingredient is marrying the convergence of the sub-sampled covariance matrix to $\covx$ with the accuracy analysis of SSP we saw in Section~\ref{sec:ssp}.
+We summarize these algorithmic changes to \algotext{ReuseCovProj} in Algorithm~\ref{alg:reusecov_emp}.
+Theorem~\ref{thm:complex} shows that when $n > d > l$, the complexity of Algorithm~\ref{alg:reusecov_emp} is $O(nd^2)$ or the cost of forming the covariance matrix.
+This motivates the results in Subsection~\ref{sec:sub_ssp} of the Appendix where we show how sub-sampling $s < n$ points and using matrix Chernoff bounds can improve this to $O(sd^2)$.

-Our algorithm is based on the observation that if we sub-sample $S \subset [n], |S| = s$ points without replacement then: \begin{itemize} \item The cost of computing the covariance matrix $\Sigma_S = \sum_{k \in S}x_k x_k^{T}$ is $O(sd^2)$ \item By the ``secrecy of the sub-sample" principle \cite{privacybook}, our privacy cost for estimating $\Sigma_S$ is scaled down by a factor of $s/n$ \item With high probability for sufficiently large $s$, $\Sigma_S \to \Sigma$ by a matrix-Chernoff bound for sampling without replacement \cite{tropp} \end{itemize}